A stochastic partial differential equation model for limit order book dynamics: Linear stochastic PDE models with multiplicative noise

 Then, $u_t:= g_t\mathcal{E}_t(X) + f Z_t$ is a solution of~\eqref{eq:gSPDEinh} with initial condition $h_0$. \item Let $h_0\in H$ be such that there exists a weak solution $u = (u_t)_{t\geq 0}$ of~\eqref{eq:gSPDEinh} with initial condition $h_0$.
 Then, $g := (u - f Z)\mathcal{E}(X)^{-1}$, is a weak solution of~\eqref{eq:detPDEh0f}. \end{enumerate} \end{thm} \begin{rmk} Let $(Z_t^1)_{t\geq 0}$ and $(Z_t^2)_{t\geq 0}$ be given by \eqref{eq:Z} with respective initial data $z_1$, $z_2>0$, $z_1\neq z_2$.
 Then, in fact $Z_t^2 - Z_t^1 = (z_2-z_1) \mathcal{E}_t(X)$, which is consistent with choosing different values for $z_0$ in \ref{inhomo:i:2factor}. \end{rmk} \begin{proof} Part~\ref{inhomo:i:1factor} follows by direct a computation: Let $\varphi \in H$, then for $t\geq 0$,

 Similarly, we obtain that any solution $u$ of~\eqref{eq:gSPDEinh} with initial data $h_0\in H$ can be written as

 where $u^{\circ,(h_0-z_0 f)}$ is the solution of the homogeneous problem~\eqref{eq:gSPDE} with initial data $h_0-z_0 f$ and $u^{(z_0f)}$ is a solution of~\eqref{eq:gSPDEinh} with initial data $z_0f$.
-Then, part (i) and Theorem~\ref{thm:homo} finish the proof of (ii) and (iii). \end{proof}
+Then, part (i) and Theorem~\ref{thm:homo} finish the proof of (ii) and (iii). \end{proof} It is then readily verified using It\^o's formula that the unique solution of~\eqref{eq:Z} is given by

-The following result shows that $Z$ is known explicitly and extends \cite[Proposition 21.2]{kallenberg} which covers linear SDEs driven by continuous semimartingales. \begin{prop} Let